 Building on the overarching principle that management decisions and actions are impacted by conditions in which a manager is operating, this course focuses on the macro setting external to the firm.
 In addition to the traditional economic focus of macroeconomics, regulation, international trade and finance, and public policy issues, the module incorporates a study of the definition, scope, and dimensions of national culture.
 Throughout the module, emphasis is on integrating an understanding of how the external environment sets the context for leadership, strategy, and managerial effectiveness.

-Building on Satisfying Customers I, this semester-long practicum focuses on applying line-of-business strategy and marketing knowledge to the real world.
-This project-based class will include applied readings, discussion boards, formal meetings with faculty and weekly deliverables that are project-specific.
+Building on Competitive Strategy and Marketing, this semester-long practicum focuses on applying line-of-business strategy and marketing knowledge to the real world.
+This project-based class will include applied readings, discussion boards, formal meetings with faculty and weekly deliverables that are project specific.
 This course ends with the submission of a line-of-business strategy and marketing plan for a real world business.

-Building on the Satisfying Customers and Measurement Modules, this course develops the student's ability to anticipate, evaluate, and respond to shareholder expectations using strategy and measurement concepts.
-This requires the student to develop the ability to simultaneously evaluate and manage the organizations internal and external environment.
-Skills to satisfy shareholders include: articulating vision, choosing boundaries and lines-of-business, and identifying and managing capabilities/resources across multiple lines-of business.
-The integration of concepts of free cash flow projection and company valuation explores how strategy drives these measures, which in turn drive value back to the shareholder.
+Building on the Competitive Strategy and Financial Reporting/ Decision Making courses, this course develops the student's ability to anticipate, evaluate, and respond to shareholder expectations using strategy and measurement concepts.
+This requires the student to develop the ability to simultaneously evaluate and manage the organization's internal and external environment.
+Skills to satisfy shareholders include: articulating vision, choosing boundaries and lines-of-business, and identifying and managing capabilities/resources across multiple lines-of-business.
+The integration of the concepts of free cash flow projection and company valuation explores how strategy drives these measures, which in turn drive value back to the shareholder.

 This course focuses on the development of the student's ability to synthesize, integrate, and implement concepts and skills across the spectrum of managerial and leadership roles and responsibilities, incorporating learning from all prior MBA courses.
 The course content is centered upon the in-depth preparation of cases for cohort-based discussion and written submission, with an emphasis on developing plans for the implementation and control of decisions in an ambiguous context.
 Ultimately, the course engages the student to reflect on their DeVos experience, learnings, and personal transformation and envision how this integration results in the wisdom to acknowledge and change the way he or she sees and deals with the complex business world and opportunities presented by it.

-This five-day capstone learning event provides the opportunity for students to integrate and apply all of the knowledge and skills acquired throughout their MBA program.
-Students will be able to see how they perform in a fast-paces quick changing business environment where they make true to life decisions and quickly see the results of those decisions.
-A comprehensive balanced scorecard measurement system is used so that students can see and understand the strong and intended and unintended interplay of their actions among the various functional areas.
-Students will be placed in teams of approximately 15 members with each member taking on a specific role.
-This course brings students from all DeVos programs and locations together for an opportunity to learn and work with one another in this complex and dynamic business simulation.
+This capstone learning event provides the opportunity for students to integrate and apply all of the knowledge and skills acquired throughout their MBA program.
+Students will be able to see how they perform in a rapidly changing organizational environment where they make true to life decisions and quickly see the results of those decisions.
+A comprehensive system is used so that students can see and understand the strong intended and unintended interplay of their actions among the various functional areas.
+This course brings students together for an opportunity to learn and work with one another in a complex and dynamic organizational environment.